ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 ![@mention State](./spec-images/mention-state.png)

 An **"@"** icon will be added to the formatting toolbar to insert the **"@"** character, and clicking the button will open a dropdown list of options.
-This button will not be highlighted like other buttons when the cursor is placed on the @mentions within the editor.
+This button will not be highlighted like other buttons when the cursor is placed on the @mentions within the text area of the editor.

 ### Accessibility

 _Focus_

--   Focus state of the list options for `@mention` will be the same as the `nimble-list-option`.
+-   Focus state of the list options for `@mention` will be same as the `nimble-list-option`.
 -   Focusing out from the editor will close the `@mention` popup if it is already open.
--   The `@mention` popup will open at the position where the `@` character is added into the editor.
-If the editor has the scrollbar enabled, scrolling the editor up and down will not move the popup to the @ position; it will remain at the same position where it was originally opened.
+-   The `@mention` popup will open at the position where the **"@"** character is added into the editor.
+If the editor has the scrollbar enabled, scrolling the editor up and down will not move the popup to the **"@"** position; it will remain at the same position where it was originally opened.
     However, if an option is selected from the list, the focus will return to the position where the text cursor is located, next to the mentioned user view node, in the editor.
 -   If the `@mention` popup is opened, it will move along with the editor as you scroll the entire webpage, and it will hide when the